ietf-wg-cellar/matroska-specification/notes.md

-The `ContentEncodingScope Element` gives an idea of which part of the track is encrypted, but each `ContentEncAlgo Element` and its sub-elements (like `AESSettingsCipherMode`) define how the encrypted should be exactly interpreted.
+The `ContentEncodingScope Element` gives an idea of which part of the track is encrypted, but each `ContentEncAlgo Element` and its sub-elements (like `AESSettingsCipherMode`) define exactly how the encrypted track should be interpreted.

 An example of an extension that builds upon these security-related fields in this specification is [@?WebM-Enc].
 It uses AES-CTR, `ContentEncAlgo` = 5 ((#contentencalgo-element)), and `AESSettingsCipherMode` = 1 ((#aessettingsciphermode-element)).